AdamBoley/Project-Beergate/README.md

 Future work:
 - implement upvotes / downvotes feature for Comments
-- mimic an excerpt on the index cards with `{{ review.content|slice:":100" }}` to show the first 100 characters - fancy formatting in those first 100 characters could prove problematic, but test this first
+- Display number of approved comments attached to each review on the index, search_results and user_reviews pages.
+[This article](https://stackoverflow.com/questions/50365624/display-total-number-of-comments-related-to-each-object-in-a-list-view) may assist

 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review

 - Add higher-level AllAuth functionality - social media sign in, password complexity, confirmation emails, etc

-- Modify UserSignUpForm in user/forms.py to include additional first_name and last_name fields - https://www.youtube.com/watch?v=d9aCpxQfnOg @ 4.57
+- Modify UserSignUpForm in user/forms.py to include additional first_name and last_name fields